Is today my big moment?

 But can only look back

-As I forget more, now seems immense
+As I forget more, all looks immense

-Instants turn bigger than decades before
+Instants turn bigger than decades past

 Is what’s important more important